nlmixr2/nonmem2rx/README.md

 If none of these are available, then it will use the `.lst` file estimates.

+In the last (most desperate) case we will use the control stream’s initial estimates when the `.lst` file isn’t available.

 For the comparison we use the `PRED` and `IPRED` output in the table.